 If a problem is detected, the light will come on while the engine is running.
-Cycle the ignition key when the vehicle has completely stopped and the gear selector is placed in the PARK position.
+Cycle the ignition key when the vehicle has completely stopped and the shift lever is placed in the PARK position.
 The light should turn off.